perforce/helix-authentication-extension/docs/Administrator-Guide-for-Helix-Authentication-Extension-v2019.1.md

         - The `loginhook-a1` name is an example, the name you chose may be different.
 1. Build the new extension package (`p4 extension --package loginhook`)
     * See the [Building the Extension](#building-the-extension) section for details.
-1. Remove the existing installation (`p4 extension --delete --yes Auth::loginhook`)
+1. Remove the existing installation (`p4 extension --delete Auth::loginhook --yes`)
     * See the [Removing the Extension](#removing-the-extension) section for details.
 1. Install the new extension (`p4 extension --install loginhook.p4-extension -y`)
     * See the [Installing the Extension](#installing-the-extension) section for details.